Private Social Networks for Internal Communications

 How do you get your own private Facebook?

-In his keynote at Dell’s B2B Social Media Huddle in London last month, Brian Solis said that he never shares information that gives him a competitive edge.
+In his last month’s keynote at Dell’s B2B Social Media Huddle in London, Brian Solis said that he never shares information that gives him a competitive edge.

-Is there a safe way to build your own, private social network?
+Is there a safe way to build your private social network?

 Google Wave was an early (now defunct) attempt at private social networking, but it was before its time.